The Cruise onboard River Tyme Too – Appleton

 Start your journey in Appleton, a city that just has waterfront redevelopment down to a science.
 We are docked next to a thriving example of an abandoned paper mill turned into a destination.
 Our official address is 181 RiverHeath Way, Appleton, Wisconsin.
 Though that isn’t actually on the water, and we are.
 When you stand at a the exact spot the GPS will take you to, you will be looking at a tall building.
 We are hiding on the other side of that.

-We are right next to a great little Coffee Shop – Tempest Coffee Collective, a great Beer & Burger place – Mr Brews Taphouse, a brand new hotel — Courtyard Marriott Appleton Riverfront and more!
+We are right next to a great little Coffee Shop – Tempest Coffee Collective, a great hotel — Courtyard Marriott Appleton Riverfront and more!

 “How long are the cruises?”

-Most cruises – both Public and Group Tours – are 1 1/2 hours – the perfect amount of time to relax but not get bored.
+Most cruises – both Public Tours – are 1 1/2 hours – the perfect amount of time to relax but not get bored.
 When we go through the locks, though, the cruise is 2 hours so that you still get enough river time.
-The lock thru experience adds it’s own unique entertainment!
-Private Chartres are 2 0r 3 hours, or more if you want to add on!
+The lock through experience adds its own unique entertainment!
+Private Charters are 2 0r 3 hours, or more if you want to add on!
 We will go all day ……..

 “How many people fit on the boat?”